-Being a vegan comes with lots of health benefits (as long as you are keeping track of your nutritional needs) but did you know that it can be a good way of treating or decreasing your chances of Alzheimer’s too?
+Being a vegan comes with lots of health benefits (as long as you are keeping track of your nutritional needs) but did you know that it can be the best Alzheimer’s Diet and Nutrition too.
+A good way of treating or decreasing your chances of Alzheimer’s too?

 While a good diet certainly can’t cure the problem, it can reduce the chances of Memory Loss in the first place, and potentially lower its impact if you do suffer from Memory Loss.
 But why is this?

 The Red Meat Problem

 Various studies have shown that diet can affect your chances of getting Alzheimer’s, and one of these studies is a comparison between vegetarians and meat-eaters.
 In general, the study found that those who ate a lot of meat had a higher chance of getting Alzheimer’s than those who didn’t.

 According to Vladimir Hachinski in his paper -‘Stroke and Alzheimer Disease- Fellow Travelers or Partners in Crime?‘, “Alzheimer’s disease begins decades before any symptoms appear”.
 This is why the best way of treating it is to start thinking about the best Alzheimer’s Diet and Nutrition early, eating healthily a long time before you hit the age you’d expect symptoms to appear – because by that point, your diet has already impacted your brain health!
 You must worry about an Alzheimer’s Diet and Nutrition

 In general, red meat is worse than white meat, since it increases the amount of iron in your brain.
 While iron is necessary, too much of it can increase the amount of free radicals in your system – something that substantially adds to the risk of Alzheimer’s.
 By cutting meat – especially red meat – out of your diet, you can reduce this problem, or even get rid of it entirely.